-U.S. News & World Report Ranks High Point Regional as one of the Best Hospitals in the Piedmont Region
+U.S. News & World Report Ranks High Point Medical Center as one of the Best Hospitals in the Piedmont Region

-High Point Regional has been recognized by U.S News & World Report as one of the best hospitals in the Piedmont region and one the Best Hospitals in the Greensboro/Winston-Salem metro area.
-High Point Regional was also designated as a “high performer” (representing the top 25 percent of hospitals in their specialty nationally) for the following services:
+High Point Medical Center has been recognized by U.S News & World Report as one of the best hospitals in the Piedmont region and one the Best Hospitals in the Greensboro/Winston-Salem metro area.
+High Point Medical Center was also designated as a “high performer” (representing the top 25 percent of hospitals in their specialty nationally) for the following services:

 - Diabetes & Endocrinology